daattali/beautiful-jekyll/_drafts/how-to-create-an-nfs-persistent-volume-pv-on-synolgy-nas-in-kubernetes.md

 Note that accessModes doesn't need to be ReadWriteMany since I only have one node but who knows if I decide to add one at some point, at least I won't have to figure out what's not working then.

+In the nfs section, type in the mount path we highlighted in yellow earlier.

     apiVersion: v1
     kind: PersistentVolume
     metadata: